-The capstone project is implemented, evaluated and disseminated.
+The DNP project is implemented, evaluated and disseminated.
 This written product demonstrates a synthesis of the student's clinical scholarship and serves as the foundation for future evidence based practice inquiry.
-Although the capstone project may take different forms, all projects are based on a systematic approach to appraise the related literature, conduct an appropriate method of data collection, analyze outcomes, and synthesize the results.
-The capstone project represents a significant contribution to existing advanced nursing practice, and is disseminated to diverse audiences using multiple modalities.
+Although the DNP project may take different forms, all projects are based on a systematic approach to appraise the related literature, conduct an appropriate method of data collection, analyze outcomes, and synthesize the results.
+The DNP project represents a significant contribution to existing advanced nursing practice, and is disseminated to diverse audiences using multiple modalities.
 May be repeated for credit.

-Servant Leadership (SVLD)

-501 - Servant Leadership Theory and Practice, 3 Cr.
+Servant Leadership (SVLD) 501 - Servant Leadership Theory and Practice, 3 Cr.
 By examining the foundations of servant leadership in scripture, theology, and the experience of the people of God, participants may begin to identify and understand their own ways of leading and the gifts and skills that they bring to leadership for the common good so that they may set goals for developing them.
 The course should help participants answer these questions: What are the virtues of a servant leader?
 If I am to be a servant leader, what type of person would I need to be, and how would I need to act?
 502 - Theological Inquiry in Servant Leadership, 3 Cr.
 This course introduces students to the discipline of theological reflection as a primary mode of inquiry in the study of servant leadership.
 Using the critical tools of theological reflection, participants will begin to develop a way of "seeing things whole," integrating in their private and public lives the theologically resonant texts, traditions, and practices that form leaders, transform institutions, and inspire communities.
 SVLD 601 or significant experience with servant leadership is strongly encouraged prior to enrolling.

-503 - The Art of Leadership, 3 Cr.

-This course, within the context of Christian service, helps participants understand organizational theory, organizational cultures, leadership styles, the dynamics of power and change, and the aesthetics of leadership.
-In pursuit of the common good, the true, and the beautiful, the participants will have the opportunity to develop skills to lead effectively.

 504 - Ethical Decision Making for the Common Good, 3 Cr.
 This course is aimed at providing a framework to help participants make the hard moral decisions that face servant leaders if they are to promote the common good.
 This course will emphasize traditional ethical principles, contemporary ethical theory, and Catholic social teaching.
 Application will be made to leadership theory and practice and how these principles shape the common good, especially in our institutions and communities.
 SVLD 601 or significant experience with servant leadership is strongly encouraged prior to enrolling.

-510 - Social Scientific Inquiry in Servant Leadership, 3 Cr.

-The goal of this course is to improve the students' ability to critically analyze servant leadership literature and other research studies they come into contact with every day of life.
-This course provides working knowledge of both qualitative and quantitative research methods.
-It is intended to: a) equip students with a general knowledge of social science research objectives and methods; b) prepare students to evaluate social science research approaches; and c) prepare students to write and propose scholarship in servant leadership.
-SVLD 601 or significant experience with servant leadership is strongly encouraged prior to enrolling.
+510 - Research Methods: Making a Case for Servant Leadership, 3 Cr.
+In this course, students will develop the components of a case study proposal in servant leadership.
+Case studies may take a variety of forms, including organizational, biographical, communal, and ethical Case studies developed in this course will be expanded and implemented in SVLD 690, Colloquium.
+530 - Grant Writing, 3 Cr.

+This course is designed to provide students with the knowledge and skills to gain funds through grant proposals - a critical function for many public or nonprofit organizations.
+Students will learn how to research funding sources and how to plan and write a proposal.
+546-Special Topics-see page 41 for description.